FaisalRana/Project5/readme.md

 ## Tests

+Please see Person.test.js in the __tests__ folder for more detailed information.

-Test 1 - Checks to see if constructor is created correctly.
+- Test 1 - Checks to see if constructor is created correctly.
 Person() <-- constructor
-Test 2 - Returns age for Earth in years
+- Test 2 - Returns age for Earth in years
 EarthAge();
-Test 3 - Returns age for Venus, Mercury, Mars and Juputer in years PlanetAge();
+- Test 3 - Returns age for Venus, Mercury, Mars and Juputer in years PlanetAge();
-Test 4 - Returns age for Mars in years
+- Test 4 - Returns age for Mars in years
-Test 5 - Returns age in Jupiter in years
+- Test 5 - Returns age in Jupiter in years
-Test 6 - Determines life expetency on earth and returns time left.
+- Test 6 - Determines life expetency on earth and returns time left.
-Test 7 - Determines life expectency on other planets and returns time left.
+- Test 7 - Determines life expectency on other planets and returns time left.

 ## Program setup instructions
 To view, access the Github pages site in your preferred browser.